-- 1. Choose Apple menu > System Settings, then click Touch ID & Password (a) in the sidebar. - 2.
-Do any of the following: - Delete a fingerprint: Click a fingerprint, enter your password, click OK, then click - Add a fingerprint: Click Add Fingerprint to add new fingerprint, then choose which options you want to use with Touch ID.
+- 1. Choose Apple menu é > System Settings, then click Touch ID & Password on the sidebar. - 2.
+Do any of the following: - Delete a fingerprint: Click a fingerprint, enter your password, click OK, then click Delete. - Add a fingerprint: Click Add Fingerprint to add new fingerprint, then choose which options you want to use with Touch ID.